vprof/Homework_Framework_blog/README.rst

 A simple Web Framework
 =============================

-Silex is a PHP micro-framework to develop websites based on `Symfony
+This is a PHP micro-framework to develop websites.

 .. code-block:: php